Sybil Bruncheon's "Christmases That Mostly WEREN'T!"... snack time at the North Pole...

 Lay-Off Day at the Doll Hospital (1257).jpg

-[Postscript: Many years later, Ruthie-Marie became a millionairess during WW II in her work with plastics, perfecting artificial limbs for the returning veterans.
-Eventually she died of styrene-lung in 1959....just a few weeks after she created a doll named Barbara Millicent Roberts which would have made her a multi-millionaire… Styrene-lung is the doll-profession equivalent of Crisco-nose, the pie-baking disease that, of course, is always fatal and that killed both Betty Crocker and half of the Entenmann’s family.
+[Postscript: Many years later, Debra-Marie became a millionairess during WW II in her work with the newly-invented plastics, perfecting artificial limbs for the returning veterans.
+Sadly, she eventually died of "styrene-lung" in 1959....just a few weeks after she created a doll named Barbara Millicent Roberts…(Styrene-lung is the doll-profession equivalent of Crisco-nose, the pie-baking disease that, of course, is always fatal.)
 Interestingly...
 Miss Carrington continued on at the Doll Hospital in an administrative position for several years until her retirement at an undetermined age.
-She was eligible for a sizable pension, and received her traditional 12 karat gold-filled brooch-watch.
-Sadly, a week after her farewell party, while wearing a lovely bonnet with blue and green ribbons trailing behind her, a speeding trolley car passed by and happened to catch some of them in the spokes of its whirling wheels.
+She was eligible for a sizable pension, and received her traditional 12 karat gold-plated brooch-watch.
+Unfortunately, a week after her farewell party, while wearing a lovely bonnet with blue and green ribbons trailing behind her, a speeding trolley car passed by and happened to catch some of them in the spokes of its whirling wheels.
 It tore her head completely off!....
-Miss Carrington, who had worked so diligently at the Greenwich Village Doll Hospital, was taken to that self-same emergency room.
+Miss Carrington, who had worked so diligently at the Greenwich Village Doll Hospital, was rushed to that self-same emergency room in a Milton-Bradly ambulance.
 Her body was wheeled into the torsos-and-restringing ICU, and her head was rushed to "features-painting-and-reconstruction", but there was nothing to be done.
 She was pronounced BBR...(Broken Beyond Repair) and put into the RFP bin (Recycle For Parts)...
-Ironically, she may have been mulched and turned into a teapot…]
+Ironically, she may actually have been mulched and turned into a teapot…]

 [Want to read other fun and funny stories here on SybilSez.com?
 Just enter any topic that pops into your head in the "search" window on the upper right!
 Who knows what might come up?...and feel free to share them with your friends!]